Adynatos/adynatos.github.io/_posts/2024-03-23-tcache-troll.markdown

 4) quit
 {% endhighlight %}

-Options are pretty self explanatory, malloc allows us to allocate up to 1024 bytes of memory and copy provided data into it, free deallocate by idx, read reads 8 bytes of memory by idx.
+Options are pretty self explanatory:
+Malloc uses glibc malloc to allocate up to 1024 bytes of memory and copy provided data into it.
+Address returned by malloc is saved and can be used by other functions (each alloc get next index starting from zero)
+Free deallocate selected chunk by idx.
+Read reads 8 bytes of memory by idx.

-After playing around with binary I found the bug - program doesn't check for double free allowing us to free same chunk multiple times.
-This allows us to use attack such as tcache dup to get arbitrary code execution, but because target was compiled with ASLR we need to leak libc address.
+Finding bug was fairly easy - program doesn't check for double free allowing us to free same memory multiple times.
+As mentioned before this allows us to use attack such as tcache dup to get arbitrary code execution.
+Because target was compiled with ASLR we need to leak libc address, so we could 'call' libc functions, such as system.
 My first idea was to somehow dup chunk linked into unsorted bin and read fwd pointer to main arena.
 That wasn't possible due to tcache and limited amount of calls to free.
 With only 5 calls we are unable to use all 7 tcache slots to free chunk into.

-After some pondering I remembered that tcache metadata, including number of allocated block for given size is kept on heap (in first 0x250 byte sized chunk).
+After some pondering I remembered that tcache metadata, including number of allocated block for given size is kept on heap (in first 0x250 bytes sized chunk).
 What if we overwrite size field so chosen slot will look like filled.
 Next deallocation should avoid tcache and be linked into other bin.

 So plan of attack looks like this: